Dr. Gavan M Cooke BSc (Hons.) PhD PG Cert.Ed

 Cooke, G. M* and Dittrich, A. Female aggression in African cichlids.
 Submitted Behavioural Ecology and Sociobiology July 2018

 Cooke, G. M*. and Turner, G. F. Team colours matter when playing away from home: Allopatric aggression in African cichlids.
-Submitted Hydrobiologica June 2017
+Reviewed with revisions in progress Hydrobiologica June 2017

 Sykes, António V., Eduardo Almansa, Gavan M. Cooke, Giovanna Ponte, and Paul LR Andrews.
 “The digestive tract of cephalopods: a neglected topic of relevance to animal welfare in the laboratory and aquaculture.”
 Frontiers in Physiology 8 (2017): 492.